Bowen Basin pipeline study

 The concept study investigates the potential for infrastructure, including a gas pipeline to connect gas reserves in the Bowen Basin to the east coast domestic market and overseas customers.

-As well as analysing gas prospects and sources of fugitive emissions in the area, the concept study looked at how we can better capture methane emissions and put them to use in areas such as power generation and manufacturing.
+As well as analysing gas prospects and sources of fugitive emissions in the area, the concept study looked at how we can potentially capture methane emissions from coal mines in the Bowen Basin and put them to use in areas such as power generation and manufacturing.

 The final report (PDF, 13.9MB) for the concept study has now been completed.
 The report confirmed there is a need for securing additional gas to supplement demand, and while other prospective basins exist, the Bowen Basin has significant potential to provide gas to market if the appropriate infrastructure is put in place.
 There is also opportunity to capture methane emissions from coal mines in the Bowen Basin to supplement gas supply and reduce the state’s emissions.

 Phase two – market engagement

 The Department of Resources considered the findings of the phase one concept study and determined the most appropriate next step for the project was a structured market engagement process.

 The aim of the market engagement was to build on the information obtained in the concept study to gain a detailed understanding of the commerciality of a pipeline from the market’s perspective.